sanity-io/webhook-toolkit/README.md

 Asserts that the given request has a request body which matches the received signature, and that the signature is valid given the specified secret.
 If it is not valid, the function will throw an error with a descriptive `message` property.

-**Note**: The request object passed should have a parsed `body` property, eg if you're using express or connect, make sure you have a [JSON body-parser](https://github.com/expressjs/body-parser#bodyparserjsonoptions) middleware registered for the route.

 ### isValidRequest

 **isValidRequest**(`request`: _ConnectLikeRequest_, `secret`: _string_): _boolean_

 Returns whether or not the given request has a request body which matches the received signature, and that the signature is valid given the specified secret.

-**Note**: The request object passed should have a parsed `body` property, eg if you're using express or connect, make sure you have a [JSON body-parser](https://github.com/expressjs/body-parser#bodyparserjsonoptions) middleware registered for the route.

 ## License